aayushmudgal/Reducing-Manufacturing-Failures/README.md

 * System-G: (systemg-tools-1.4.0) [For Visualizations]
 * jupyter notebook : 4.2.1 with support for R and Python kernels

-The code have been tested on Ubuntu 14.04 LTS system.
+The code has been tested on Ubuntu 14.04 LTS system.
 It should work well on other distributions but has not yet been tested.

 ----